Spanberger and Vega go head-to-head on Election Day

-After months of campaigning voters will get to make their decision on who will represent Virginia’s seventh congressional district.
-The race will see three-time incumbent Abigail Spanberger attempt to retain her seat against Vesli Vega, the supervisor for the Coles District in Prince William County.
+After months of campaigning, voters will get to make their decision on who will represent Virginia’s seventh congressional district on Tuesday, Nov.
+8. The race will see two-term incumbent Abigail Spanberger attempt to retain her seat against Republican challenger Vesli Vega, the supervisor for the Coles District in Prince William County.

 Culpeper Star-Exponent sent both candidates a series of questions to answer about their platforms, concerns and issues they plan to address in office.